dylanhayes/dylanhayes.github.io/_posts/2023-10-25-outlookbookings.md

 ### Microsoft Bookings ###

-This has been around for longer than [Book Time With Me](../bookingtime), and although these both superfically do the same thing, this is aimed at more complex scenarios.
+This has been around for longer than [Book Time With Me](/bookingtime), and although these both superfically do the same thing, this is aimed at more complex scenarios.
-I still use this as my primary tool for allowing others  to book meetings with myself, as I was using this before Book Time with Me came along,  but the intended use case for this is when you want to be able to book from a pool of people, customise the experience, or use this to trigger other actions.
+I still use this as my primary tool for allowing others  to book meetings with myself, as I was using this before Book Time with Me came along,  but the intended use case for this is when you want user to be able to book from a pool of people, customise the experience, or use this to trigger other actions.

 #### Getting Started ####